Levitation and dynamics of bodies in supersaturated fluids: Abstract

 \section{Abstract}

 A body immersed in a supersaturated fluid like carbonated water can accumulate a dynamic field of bubbles upon its surface.
-The bubbles grow and coalesce as gas is continually pulled from the environment.
-If the body is mobile, the attached bubbles can lift it upward against gravity, but arrival at a free surface can clean the body of these lifting agents and the body may plummet.
+If the body is mobile, the attached bubbles can lift it upward against gravity, but a fluid-air interface can clean the surface of these lifting agents and the body may plummet.
 The process then begins anew, and continues for as long as the concentration of gas in the fluid supports it.
-Experiments using fixed and free immersed bodies reveal fundamental features of force development.
+In this work, experiments using fixed and free immersed bodies reveal fundamental features of force development and gas escape.
 A continuum model which incorporates the dynamics of a surface buoyancy field is used to predict the ranges of body mass and size, and fluid properties, for which the system is most dynamic, and those for which body excursions are suppressed.
-Simulations are used to probe systems which are dominated by a small number of large bubbles.
-Body rotations at the surface are found to be critical for driving periodic vertical motions of large bodies, which in turn can produce body wobbling, rolling, and damped surface 'bouncing' dynamics.
+Simulations are then used to probe systems which are dominated by a small number of large bubbles.
+Body rotations at the surface are critical for driving periodic vertical motions of large bodies, which in turn can produce body wobbling, rolling, and damped surface 'bouncing' dynamics.